UniversityRadioYork/MyRadio/README.md

 - loggerng, our python audio logging and retriving system
 - Bootstrapping scripts for setting up and configuring all the dependencies

-MyRadio uses Git-Flow as a development workflow: https://github.com/nvie/gitflow/
+MyRadio uses GitHub Flow as a development workflow: https://guides.github.com/overviews/flow/